1) Soak the rich Gazans

 Bret Stephens writes in Maybe he has Israel's Back ( available in it entirety through a link from Google search here):

 Maybe the administration thinks that it can pursue an effective covert strategy against Iran while also telling the media that it is pursuing such a strategy.
-Maybe someone forgot to tell whoever is leaking the details of this strategy that "covert" is another word for "secret."
+Maybe someone forgot to tell whoever is leaking the details of this strategy that "covert" is another word for "secret."3) Something to think about next time you hear about the PA's financial crisis

 Or maybe the Obama administration is happy to brag about its covert accomplishments, even when the bragging betrays Israel's secrets as well.